bolner/FatCatDB/README.md

 During the update of a records, there's a narrow window of time, when both the old and the new versions of a record are available in memory, and there's an exclusive lock on the packet of the records.
 You can exploit this opportunity by the `OnUpdate` event.

 You can specify a `lambda function` as an update event handler on a transaction.
-The return value of it will be the new version of the record to be stored.
+It will be called during the `commit` phase, when a record you pushed has the same unique key in a packet as an existing one.
+(So it would need to be updated.)
+The return value of it is the new version of the record to be stored.

 ```csharp
 var db = new DbContext();